 Prevent possible venous thrombosis in the last period or during delivery

-Regarding pressotherapy during pregnancy and its contraindications, we must make it clear that it is not indicated during the first trimester.
-It is from the fourth month that it can be applied, but NEVER on the abdomen or pubis.
+Regarding Compression Therapy during pregnancy and its contraindications, we must make it clear that it is not indicated during the first trimester.
+It can be applied from the fourth month onward, but NEVER on the abdomen or pubic area.
 Only on the legs or arms if there is also edema in them caused by pregnancy.
 In summary, here are the contraindications:

 - Avoid undergoing this treatment during the first 12 weeks.

-- Do not apply any type of pressure on the trunk, pelvis, and abdomen
+- Do not apply any pressure on the trunk, pelvis, and abdomen

-Ideally, follow a treatment of up to three sessions per week, leaving a rest between sessions to avoid saturating the lymphatic system.
+Ideally, follow a treatment of up to three sessions per week, allowing rest between sessions to avoid overloading the lymphatic system.

-On the other hand, we must not forget the general contraindications of pressotherapy, regardless of whether pregnancy exists or not.
-We should be cautious and the use of pressotherapy is discouraged in the following cases:
+On the other hand, we must not forget the general contraindications of Compression Therapy, regardless of whether pregnancy exists or not.
+We should be cautious and the use of Compression Therapy is not recommended in the following cases:

 - Hypertension.

-- Open skin lesions in the area to be compressed during treatment.
+- Open wounds on the skin in the area to be compressed during treatment.

 - Coronary or arterial problems